ahmad-h-farhat/sql-projects/etl_finance/README.md

-# 💼 Financial Transactions Data Engineering Project
+# 💼 Financial KPI Dashboard – SQL & Tableau

 This project simulates a real-world ETL pipeline and KPI analytics workflow for a financial firm managing global client transactions.
 The project was built entirely using SQL (DuckDB) for ETL, KPI calculation, and Excel for dashboard visualization.